-BITCHSHIELD: This is what PUAs call the mindset women have when they react badly to being harrassed in public.
-THEY DON'T EVEN KNOW THEY'RE BORN, THESE LASSES!
+Bitchshield: This is what PUAs call the mindset women have when they react negatively to being harrassed in public.

 Oh dear.
-I was kind of expecting this to be a tiny event, but at least thirty PUA’s-in-training showed up.
-It turns out the world we live in is one where this many single men think women need to be subconsciously co-erced in to having sex with them.
+I was kind of expecting this to be a tiny event, but at least 30 PUAs-in-training showed up.
+It turns out the world we live in is one where this many single men think women need to be subconsciously coerced into having sex with them.
 Depressing.
 Anyway, standing outside a dreary Marks & Spencers surrounded by salivating sexual hypnotists isn’t a nice way to spend your weekend, so just be thankful I did it for you.
 Also, female humans, avoid this area at around one o'clock on a Saturday at ALL costs.
-We were given a couple of speeches from the pros and then split into groups, each with their own "coach".
+We were given a couple of speeches from the pros and then split into groups, each with their own "coach."

-Anyway, for some reason he let me mike him up and off he went into the throng.
+Anyway, for some reason he let me mic him up and off he went into the throng.
 You can listen to him doing his smooth talking thing right here:

 Boner alert, right ladies?

 You know what’s completely fucking ridiculous?
-He found this girl, spouted some stomach curdling nonsense and actually got her number.
-After the “this is a bit random” and “you look dolled-up to the nines”, which would have had any girl I know in fits of laughter and a mile and a half away before he could say, “I’ll take you to Selfridges”, she actually went for it.
+He found this girl, spouted some stomach curdling nonsense, and actually got her number.
+After the “this is a bit random” and “you look dolled-up to the nines,” which would have had any girl I know in fits of laughter and a mile and a half away before he could say, “I’ll take you to T.G.I.
+Friday's,” she actually went for it.

-I don’t know what to say other than if anyone approaches you on Oxford Street and asks for your number, chances are they’re either a serial killer, or a miked-up Pick-Up Artist.
+I don’t know what to say other than if anyone approaches you on Oxford Street and asks for your number, chances are they’re either a serial killer, or a pick-up artist secretly wearing a mic.
 Neither of whom are people to give your personal details to.
 Anyway, this encouraged the other guys so much that they were still hyped by the time we reached our destination for the Night Game.

 And look who we found waiting for us.